-Once Baby is a little older and wiser, you can introduce him to palettes and paintbrushes and easels, but for now, finger paint is where it’s at.
+Once Baby is a little older and wiser, you can introduce her to palettes and paintbrushes and easels, but for now, finger paint is where it’s at.
 Edible finger paint is great for two reasons.
 First, you can make it at home, which is a fun activity on its own.
-Second, you don’t have to worry about keeping Baby‘s fingers out of his mouth.
+Second, you don’t have to worry about keeping Baby‘s fingers out of her mouth.
 How do you start?

 Round up the ingredients